tranarchy/sap/README.md

 `sap [dir ...]` is going to add all given dirs and it's sub dirs to the file selection window

-When you drag and drop an audio file into `sap` it will add it to the queue
+You can drag and drop audio files and directories into sap

 ## Controls